November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!

 RC helicopters now make up a very large sector of the hobby and many rc airplane flyers - who once would have only flown planes - have at least one heli in their hanger.

-While the popularity, wide availability and affordable prices are all great news for the hobby, it's not so great for the beginner who can quickly find himself (or herself) completely overwhelmed with which type of electric powered (EP) rc helicopter to buy.
-Hopefully this page will break down some barriers and clarify some differences between heli types...
+While the popularity, wide availability and affordable prices are all great news for the hobby, it's not so great for the beginner who can quickly find himself or herself completely overwhelmed with which type of electric powered (EP) rc helicopter to buy.

 Essentially there are three categories of electric rc helicopter - coaxial, fixed pitch and collective pitch, the latter two being commonly abbreviated to FP and CP respectively.